The Cross House

 In addition to the standard windows, all in deplorable (but restorable) condition, the house abounds with stained-glass windows.
 These are one of the glories of the house.
 And there are 42 such glories.

 These, too, are in deplorable condition.
 The conditions range:

 - About a third of the stained-glass windows look great.
 But, their lead is now 120-years old, and lead has a shelf life of a hundred years.
 So, even these windows are past their expiration date and really should be re-leaded.

 - About a third have some damage.
 Ditto though the lead issue.

 - About a third are in deplorable condition.

 Having stained-glass windows restored is scary scary scary expensive.
-And I have forty.
+And I have forty-two.
 This undertaking will be THE largest most expensive line item in the whole house to be done.

 However, restoring the glass is not an urgent issue.
 Before a dime can be justified on the pretty windows one would first need to:

 - Repair and replace the football field-sized roofs